 - Take hold of the elastics from behind your ears or untie the strings behind your head.

-- Remove the mask holding the strings or elastics and throw it away into a bin that has a lid.
+- Remove the mask holding the strings or elastics and put it into a container that has a lid or directly in the wash.
 Close the lid.

-- Clean your hands with an alcohol-based hand rub or soap and water (wash for at least 20 seconds.)
+- Clean your hands with an alcohol-based hand rub or soap and water (wash for 20 to 40 seconds.)

-- Read up on all of the simple preventative habits that protect you from contracting novel coronavirus.
+- Read up on all of the simple preventative habits that protect you from contracting COVID?19.

-- For more about the use of medical masks, visit the World Health Organization’s website.
+- For more information about using cloth masks, visit the NICD’s website.